NCEghtebas/SantosWeb2/_posts/2014-01-01-windshield.md

 ---
 layout: portfolio_entry
 title: Smart Windshield
-image: /img/Windshield.jpg
+image: /img/Windshield.png
 ---

 <h2>Interactive Windshield display</h2>

 <h4>Goal</h4>
-<p>Design a visual interface that presents relevant and useful information while keeping the driver’s eyes on the road.
+<p>Design a visual interface that presents relevant and useful information while keeping the driver's eyes on the road.
 This interface should be highly customizable to provide only prioritized alerts and not overwhelm the driver with irrelevant, distracting, or frustrating information.
 </p>
 <h4>Issue</h4>
 <ul>